20. Appendix

 29 |

-1. Check whether the power line of the motor is firmly inserted, and whether there is short circuit or open circuit;
+1. Check whether the motor power cable is securely connected, and check for short circuits or open circuits.

-2. If the fault is still not eliminated, repair or replace the drive board.
+2. If the fault persists, repair or replace the drive board.

 |